Dynamic Regret Reduces to Kernelized Static Regret: Proofs for Section ( )

 \subsubsection{A Stability Lemma for Weighted Norms}

-In this section generalize the stability lemma of \cite{jacobsen2022parameter} to weighted norms $\norm{x}_{M}=\sqrt{\inner{x, Mx}}$.
-This is the main technical detail that is not covered by the proof of their static regret algorithm.
+In this section generalize the stability lemma of \citet{jacobsen2022parameter} to weighted norms $\norm{x}_{M}=\sqrt{\inner{x, Mx}}$.
+This is the main technical detail needed for the proof of \Cref{thm:static-full-matrix} that is not covered by the proof of their static regret algorithm.
 Throughout this section we assume the domain $\cW$ is a Hilbert space with associated inner product $\inner{\cdot,\cdot}$.
-The following helper lemma follows via a straight-forward but somewhat tedious computation. \begin{restatable}{lemma}{TediousHessian} Let $g(x):\cW\to\R$ be a convex function and let $f(x)=\sqrt{g(x)}$.
+The following helper lemma follows via a straight-forward but somewhat tedious computation. \begin{restatable}{lemma}{TediousHessian} Let $g:\cW\to\R$ be a convex function and let $f(x)=\sqrt{g(x)}$.
 Then for $x\in\cW$ s.t. $g(x)>0$ we have

 where $\otimes$ denotes the tensor product. \end{restatable} Using this, we have the following Hessian bounds for elliptically-symmetric functions: \begin{restatable}{lemma}{EllipticallySymmetricBound} Let $M\in\Lin(\hh,\hh)$ be a positive definite linear operator and assume $M$ is self-adjoint \wrt{} $\inner{\cdot,\cdot}$.
 Let $\norm{x}_{M}=\sqrt{\inner{x,Mx}}$ be the weighted norm induced by $M$ and let $\psi(w)=\Psi(\norm{\w}_{M})$ for some convex function $\Psi:\R\to\R$.
 Then for any $\w\in\cW$ bounded away from $0$ and any $u\in\cW$,